processing/p5.js/developer_docs/README.md

 This will install *all* the dependencies for p5.js; briefly, the most important dependencies specific to unit testing include:

 - [Mocha](https://mochajs.org/), a powerful testing framework that executes individual test files which are specific to p5.js
-- [PhantomJS](http://phantomjs.org/download.html), a "headless browser" that allows tests to check browser-related functionality without actually opening up a browser window
-- [grunt-mocha](https://github.com/kmiyashiro/grunt-mocha), a plugin which integrates Mocha with the [Grunt](https://gruntjs.com/) task runner
+- [mocha-chrome](https://github.com/shellscape/mocha-chrome), a mocha plugin that runs mocha tests using headless Google Chrome

 Once the dependencies are installed, use Grunt to run the unit tests.